Read the indictment against Donald Trump, details of payments to porn star, Playboy model

 "Manhattan is home to the country's most significant business market.
 We cannot allow New York businesses to manipulate their records to cover up criminal conduct," Bragg said.

-A prosecutor told the judge that the Manhattan District Attorney's Office was concerned about comments Trump has made on social media that could threaten the DA's office and the city.
+A prosecutor told the judge that the DA's office was concerned about comments Trump has made on social media that could threaten the DA's office and the city.

 That included one post depicting Trump wielding a bat over the head of District Attorney Alvin Bragg.